Tipasa Ancient Ruins

 A great alternative city to explore in Algeria is Annaba.
 You can catch a 1 hour flight from Algiers to head east along the coast.
-Basilica St. Augustin and the surrounding ruins should definitely be your first stop, followed by taking a walk along the coastal cliffs for some stunning views.
-Bone War Cemetery is also a nice area to stroll around as there's an adjoined public park and a children's amusement area.
-The flight schedule enables you to do this as a day trip for those visiting Algiers and short on time.
+Basilica St. Augustin and the surrounding ruins should definitely be your first stop, closely followed by walking along the rugged coastline.
+Bone War Cemetery is also a nice area to stroll around as there's an adjoining public park.
+The flight schedule enables you to do this as a day trip from the capital, which is perfect for any visitors short on time.

 A 30 minute drive west of Algiers and you can reach the coastal town of Sidi Fredj.
 This is a nice waterfront town to take a stroll around the marina area, perch yourself in a cafe and people watch.
 Also spot of historical importance as the French used this town as their landing point for the invasion in 1830.

 I chose to stay at ST Hotel in the centre of Algiers.
 It's a pretty basic hotel on the whole with small standard rooms, but the location is great to use as a base and it's low-cost.
 An added bonus is that the staff are extremely helpful with providing local guides, drivers, and even booking internal flights.
-There's definitely more upmarket hotels, but sometimes a personal touch from the staff goes a long way.
+There's definitely more upmarket hotels, but sometimes a personal touch from the staff goes way beyond luxury.

 Firstly, I was surprised by the number of high-end cuisine options in Algiers.
 There's food options from so many corners of the world, which means you're definitely not going to struggle finding decent food.
 Restaurant Le Tyrolien stood out for me.
 It's a locally run barbecue steakhouse located on Rue Khaled Khaldoune, which is competitively priced and has dozens of top reviews.